abhinavmartha/qrcodegeneratorforurl/README.md

 # qrcodegeneratorforurl
-This project generates QR code for input query url
+This project generates QR code for input query url.

-It is developed using python and flask
+It is developed using python and flask.

+I will add more changes.